Tom Insam

 Work History

-Nov 2009 - March 2011: Nokia (developer / architect)
+Nov 2009 - March 2011: Nokia HERE Maps (developer / architect)

-At Nokia, I architect and develop a REST API back-end in Java, communicating with a web front-end and a mobile application using JSON and XML.
-I'm in charge of a team of 4 back-end developers and testers, scheduling, and both internal and external dependency management to ensure that the product ships on time.
+As part of the HERE Maps team, I designed and developed a REST API back-end using Java, Spring, Restlet, OAuth and Hibernate, deployed to a Tomcat and Jetty container, communicating with a web front-end and a mobile application using JSON and XML.
+I was in charge of a team of four back-end developers and testers, responsible for scheduling, short-term planning, and both internal and external dependency management to ensure that the product shipped on time.

 Aug 2007 – Nov 2009: Dopplr (developer)

 Dopplr was built using many technologies, including Ruby on Rails for the main server, MySQL for data storage, ActiveMQ as the back-end server and Solr/Lucene for search.
 It also used a variety of smaller local services, such as a Haskell-based Jabber server, all of which needed to communicate with each other.
-I also implemented Dopplr’s OAuth-based XML/JSON API for talking to third party services, and helped develop the Dopplr iPhone application, which uses this API.
+I also implemented Dopplr’s OAuth-based XML/JSON API for talking to third party services, and helped develop the Dopplr iPhone application, which used this API.

 Aug 2003 – Aug 2007: Fotango (software developer)